 White space characters are used to improve source text readability and to separate tokens (indivisible lexical units) from each other, but are otherwise insignificant.
-White space characters may occur between any two tokens, and may occur within a StringLiteral or a RegularExpressionLiteral (where they are considered significant characters forming part of the literal value) or within a Comment, but cannot appear within any other kind of token.
+White space characters may occur between any two tokens and at the start or end of input.
+White space characters may also occur within a StringLiteral or a RegularExpressionLiteral (where they are considered significant characters forming part of the literal value) or within a Comment, but cannot appear within any other kind of token.